BirdeeHub/argmark/README.md

 It defines keybindings to cycle through the arglists, and open the current argument

 The list updates when the buffer is written (`:w`) or when you quit (`Q`).

+It saves only the currently selected arglist on write or `Q`

 Exiting in another manner than the quit or exit keys, e.g. `<c-w>q`, will ask if you want to save first.